-Back on those days, Anatolian Beylik of Mentes was headquartered in Mylasa, today’s Milas, which was just 50 kilometres away from Halicarnassus.
+Back on those days, the Anatolian Beylik of Mentes was headquartered in Mylasa, today’s Milas, which was just 50 kilometres away from Halicarnassus.
 Mentes was not happy to be so close to such hostile forces which could threaten their capital anytime.
 They invaded this strategic port in the mid-13th century and constructed a castle on Zephyrion which is a small peninsula dividing Bodrum Bay into two parts.

 Meanwhile, there was another important power in the history of the Mediterranean.
 They were Knights Hospitaller who are also known as Knights of St. John.
-Their base was in Rhodes but they had already constructed castles on strategic locations like Kos, Crete and Smyrna to gain better control over the area.
+Their base was in Rhodes, but they had already constructed castles on strategic locations like in Kos, Crete and Smyrna to gain better control over the area.

 The beautiful Izmir of the modern Turkey was known as Smyrna back then.
-Timur’s army attacked this city and destroyed the order’s one of the most important castle in 1402.
+Timur’s army attacked this city and destroyed the Order’s one of the most important castle in 1402.
 This was a milestone in the history of Bodrum Castle.

-The Knights had to build another castle to protect Carian coast facing Rhodes.
+The Knights had to build another castle to protect the Carian coast facing Rhodes.
 They already had Narangia Castle in Kos and another one in Halicarnassus, right across the Aegean Sea, would serve pretty well to their cause.

-Mehmet I – Mehmet Celebi – was in reign of the Ottoman Empire.
+Mehmet I – Mehmet Celebi – was in reign in the Ottoman Empire.
 Knights Hospitaller expressed their intention to construct a new castle over the old one to the Sultan and took the necessary permission.

 They had found a good spot and now they had to find funding and building materials.

 The Papacy offered absolution for all the good Christians working in the construction.
-After Grand Master Philibert de Naillac received funding from Europe, the project started in 1415 under direction of German architect Heinrich Schlegelholt who was also one of the Knights of St. John and continued until 1513 with various interruptions.
+After Grand Master Philibert de Naillac received funding from Europe, the project started in 1415 under direction of the German architect Heinrich Schlegelholt who was also one of the Knights of St. John and continued until 1513 with various interruptions.

 The Mausoleum at Halicarnassus – one of the Seven Wonders of the Ancient World – was also in Bodrum and it was greatly damaged in 14th century, probably by an earthquake.
-The Knights used remaining stones and archaeological fragments of the wonder in castle construction.
+The Knights used the remaining stones and archaeological fragments of the wonder in the castle construction.
 Today, many of these fragments and the reliefs can be seen on the walls being as a part of history of Bodrum castle.

-First fortification in the Bodrum Castle history was carried out in 1494.
+First fortification in Bodrum Castle history was carried out in 1494.
 The Mausoleum was once again the source of material.
 Technology had advanced and the cannons were getting more effective.
 The walls had to withstand against their attacks.

 Suleyman the Magnificent came into reign in 1520.
 He was the longest-reigning Sultan of the Ottomans.
-His ambition to expand the empire led Grand Master of the Knights Hospitaller to order strengthening castle for one last time.
+His ambition to expand the empire led Grand Master of the Knights Hospitaller to order the strengthening of the castle for one last time.
 Sadly, almost all remaining blocks, reliefs and fragments of The Mausoleum had been used for this purpose in 1522.

 This time the Sultan was not directly targeting Bodrum.
 He laid siege to the Headquarter of the Knights in Rhodes with more than 200,000 soldiers in 1522.
 The Knights fell and one of the Suleyman’s terms of surrender was handing over the castles in Kos and Bodrum to the empire.

-History of Bodrum Castle shows us Bodrum was always popular but not always in a good way.
+History of Bodrum Castle shows us that Bodrum was always popular but not always in a good way.
 During WWI, castle was bombed various times by passing warships.
 In 1915 French and English battleships gave serious damage to the walls.
 Bodrum resisted but the castle was evacuated.
 In 1919, determined Italian attacks paid back and they took the control over Bodrum.

 In the second half of the 20th century, archaeologists and travellers discovered something new about this small fishing town: Aegean Sea surrounding ancient Halicarnassus was keeping its own secrets.
-These secrets aligned history of Bodrum Castle with History of Museum of Underwater Archaeology.
+These secrets aligned the history of Bodrum Castle with History of Museum of the Underwater Archaeology.

-In 1962, restoration of Bodrum castle started and it has opened its doors to visitors as Museum of Underwater Archaeology in November 1964.
+In 1962, restoration of Bodrum castle started and it has opened its doors to visitors as the Museum of Underwater Archaeology in November 1964.